panzerdp/dmitripavlutin.com/content/posts/070-reacr-state-mng/index.md

 > Make a state variable responsible for one concern.

-Having state variable responsible for one concern makes it conform to the Single Responsibility Principle.
+Having a state variable responsible for one concern makes it conform to the Single Responsibility Principle.

 Let's see an example of a compound state, i.e. a state that incorporates multiple state values.